-A database trigger helps in maintaining the organization's database in such a manner

-Self-Instructional that without executing the PL/ SQL code explicitly it update and validate the data.
+A database trigger helps in maintaining the organization's database in such a manner that without executing the PL/SQL code explicitly it update and validate the data.
+Triggers have the capabilities to provide a customized management system of your database.